Stay Safe: Fireworks & Independence Day

 - To report illegal fireworks any other time of the year, call (505) 833-7390

-Albuquerque Fire Department units will patrol July 3 and 4, inspecting local firework vendors and neighborhoods, looking for illegal fireworks.
+Albuquerque Fire Department units will patrol July 2, 3 and 4 to search for illegal fireworks at local firework vendors and in neighborhoods.

 Those who are caught will be cited and will have a mandatory court appearance.